PANCE Blueprint Pulmonary (9%)

 ReelDx Rotation Room (bronchiolitis)

-Patient will present as → a 9-month-old infant presents with a three-day history of a mild respiratory tract infection with serous nasal dischargefever of 38.5 C (101.4 F), and decreased appetite.
+Patient will present as → a 9-month-old infant with a three-day history of a mild respiratory tract infection with serous nasal dischargefever of 38.5 C (101.4 F), and decreased appetite.
 Physical exam reveals a tachypneic infant with audible wheezing and a respiratory rate of 65.
 Flaring of the alae nasi, use of accessory muscles, and subcostal and intercostal retractions are noted.
 Expiratory wheezes are present.

 Most often caused by RSV - commonly in the fall and winter months